-move: move multiple molecules between objects or merge two objects move ms_MoleculesToMove os_destination: move os_ObjectToMove os_destination move one, several or all selected molecules ($ms_MoleculesToMove$ or $os_ObjectToMove$) to the specified object $os_destination$.
+move one, several or all selected molecules (ms\whatToMove) to the specified object os\whereToMoveTo.
 When all the molecules are moved from the source object, the empty object is deleted.
-The $ms_MoleculesToMove$ molecule or object are appended to the end of the $os_destination$ object and their virtual torsion tvtl becomes virtual phase fvtl.
+The ms\whatToMove molecule or object are appended to the end of the os\whereToMoveTo object and their virtual torsion tvtl becomes virtual phase fvtl.
 This command is used to create one object from several components.

 '''

 1st object

-read object "crn" # 2nd object
+read object "crn"

+2nd object

 build string "se ala his leu"

-move a_2. a_1. # take the 2nd obj and merge
+move a_2. a_1.

+take the 2nd obj and merge

 it with the 1st one

+read pdb "lsis"

+'''